hiroshi-teramoto/mixed_module_v4.3.2/README.md

 singular example_codimension_transverse_fold.exe
 ```

 We assume you are familiar with Singular.
 If not please refer to [the singular manual](https://www.singular.uni-kl.de/Manual/4-3-2/index.htm#SEC_Top).
-If you use windows, one of the ways to install Singular is to install [cygwin](https://www.cygwin.com/) inclusing Singular packages.
-You can download Singular from [here](https://www.singular.uni-kl.de/index.php/singular-download.html).
+You can download Singular from [here](https://www.singular.uni-kl.de/index.php/singular-download.html) (The current binary version of Singular (at least at 2024/03/13) contains some bugs in the matrix ordering and compile from the latest source as in the instruction.).